Mixture of Kernels and Iterated Semidirect Product of Diffeomorphisms Groups: A finite number of scales

-Interestingly, as shown in \cite{Bruveris_MK}, this decomposition of the diffeomorphism flow corresponds to a semi-direct product of group.
-This framework can be generalized to a finite number of scales as follows.
+We assume that $\ph_1(t)$ contains the small-scale information and $\ph_2(t)$ the large-scale deformations.
+Interestingly, as shown in \cite{Bruveris_MK}, this decomposition of the diffeomorphism flow corresponds to a semidirect product of groups.
+This framework can be generalised to a finite number of scales as follows.